Max Benitz: Acting career

 Benitz was a teenager when acting in what may be his best known role, as Midshipman Peter Calamy in the 2003 film Master and Commander: The Far Side of the World.
 Still a teenager, he next appeared in a small role as Huband in the 2005 TV movie of Thomas Hughes' novel Tom Brown's Schooldays.
 In 2007, Benitz featured prominently as James Harrogate in the two-part episode "Sins of the Father" of the tenth series of Trial & Retribution.

-After 2007, concentrating on his journalism career, Benitz, as of 2017, has only appeared in the 2014 film The Water Diviner.
+After 2007, concentrating on his journalism career, Benitz, as of 2023, has only appeared in two films The Water Diviner (2014) and ‘’Mara’’ (2018).

 Journalism

 In 2008–2009, Benitz worked as an unpaid journalist for the MOBY Group and as a freelancer in Afghanistan, covering the activities of the British Army in that country.
 His book, Six Months Without Sundays: The Scots Guards in Afghanistan, was published by Birlinn in November 2011.